 “Just when the caterpillar thought the world was over, it became a butterfly.”
 Proverb

-With the spread of Covid-19 many people are spending way more time at home than usual.
-We work at home, eat at home, school from home and entertain from home.
-With no more commutes, waiting in traffic and at restaurants, there certainly has to be a benefit we may be overlooking – newly created free time in our lives.
-We could nap it away, worry it away or Netflix it away, but why not swim against the stream and do something new, constructive and maybe even a little adventurous?
-You never know, taking on a new challenge might inject some positivity into our worlds.
+With the spread of Covid-19, many people spend way more time at home than usual.
+We work at home, eat at home, school from home, and entertain from home.
+With no commutes, waiting in traffic, and at restaurants, there certainly has to be a benefit we may be overlooking – newly created free time in our lives.
+We could nap it away, worry it away or Netflix it away, but why not swim against the stream and do something new, constructive, and maybe even adventurous?
+You never know; taking on a new challenge might inject positivity into our worlds.
 We have a few ideas.

 11 Positive Things To Do While You’re At Home